 IV.
-Oak – Divine – Nature
+Oak – Sky – Divine Nature

 Genus: Quercus – Family: Fagaceae

-Message: The oak spirit reminds us to tap into the power of words by listening with our mind and opening our heart.
+Message: The spirit of oak is held deep within in our collective memory.
+It asks us to listen to the sound of the wind so we can reconnect to the divine nature of our voice.
+Connect with the energy of words by listening with an open heart.
 This signals a time of stepping into our power with honesty and integrity.
-By owning our voice, we gain a clearer sense of what we need to accomplish and how.
-By choosing our words wisely we are able to stand strong yet remain open, even in the face of adversity.
+By owning our truth and our voice, we will gain a clearer sense of what we need to accomplish and how.
+By choosing our words wisely we are able to stand strong yet remain open in the face of adversity.